 Among our family of about 1,000 students, we represent 40 different countries and 28 different languages.

-We have kids who practice a variety of religions and kids who don't practice any religion, kids who observe a variety of holidays and kids who don't observe holidays.
+We have kids who practice a religion (several religions are represented in our community) and kids who don't practice any religion, kids who observe a variety of holidays and kids who don't observe holidays.

-We have kids who are LGBTQ or whose parents or siblings are LGBTQ.
+We have kids who are LGBTQ and/or whose parents or siblings are LGBTQ.
 This could include sexual orientation as well as gender identity (boy, girl, non-binary).

 We have kids whose parent(s) or caregiver(s) work in a variety of fields and who may or may not have been to college or graduate school in any country.